klauern/blog/content/2015/thoughts_on_go.md

 > above).

 I can't say I felt any different about it.
-It's certainly one of those languages where you often ask "I do X in Ruby/Python/Java/etc.  How do I do X in Go?"
-Generally, the response is not, "think in Go", but "Go doesn't allow you to to do X because X is (add argument for explicit vs. implicit here, or something about compilers doing too much for you)"
+It's certainly one of those languages where you want to ask "How do I do X in Go?"
+Usually, I see both on StackOverflow posts as well as the Google Group, the response is not, "think in Go", but "Go doesn't allow you to to do X because X is (add argument for explicit vs. implicit here, or something about compilers doing too much for you)"

 It's pretty easy to dismiss a lot of language features that people like that